AndrewKairys/beer-recipes/Notes.md

 6. [X] Destroy method
       [X] -If a recipe is destroyed, all recipe ingredients must go as well.
 7. [] Authorization
+        -Pundit or CanCanCan
-8. [] Use partials for recipe edit and new page
+8. [X] Use partials for recipe edit and new page
 9. [X] Change ingredient attributes to join table -Fermentables - amount
         -Hops addition_time, amount